SierraRomeo187/SolihullCollege/README.md

 ## Acknowledgments

-- Special thanks to the developers who contributed to this project.
+- Special thanks to my daughters for inspiration!

-Happy coding!

 ```